-Morgen Chestnut Tyler and Leon Lavar Harris-Sullivan brought friends and family together at Philly Typewriter in Mt Airy, to celebrate their upcoming nuptials.
-In a twist on the DIY bridal shower, the guests shared not only good food -- but their sentiments, too, on the half dozen typewriter stations festooned around the shop for the occasion.
+Morgen Chestnut Tyler and Leon Lavar Harris-Sullivan brought friends and family together at Philly Typewriter to celebrate their upcoming nuptials.
+In a twist on the DIY bridal shower, the guests shared not only good food -- but their sentiments, too, on the half-dozen typewriter stations festooned around the shop for the occasion.

 Photo at Top: EMMA LAZARUS’ poem was inscribed at the base of the Statue of Liberty.
 Its most moving lines, embracing immigrants, wrap around the poster: